 The Commission maintains two proprietary (enterprise) funds, both of which are also considered major funds.
 These funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 These funds provide the same type of information as the government-wide financial statements, but in more detail.
 The Commission adopts an annual budget for all funds.
-A budgetary comparison is provided in this report.
+Budgetary comparisons are provided in this report for the two governmental funds.